This is our August 2026 report covering July 2026 rental data for Austin, TX.

 Austin Rental Market Outlook

-Demand in Austin clusters around employer campuses and transit access more than anywhere else in the city.
-The Domain anchors the strongest concentration: Apple, Amazon, and Indeed all operate campuses there, and the MetroRail Red Line gives residents a car-free route downtown, pulling tech workers and young professionals who prioritize walkability over square footage.
-East Austin draws a partly overlapping crowd through a different set of anchors.
-The Red Line stop at Plaza Saltillo puts downtown and the medical corridor within minutes, the protected bike network along East 6th Street reinforces that access, and the adjacent Cherrywood enclave adds draw for UT grad students and healthcare workers who want urban density without a long commute.
+Demand in Austin clusters tightest around three north-south corridors, each with a distinct renter profile.
+The Domain anchors the north end: Apple, Amazon, and Indeed all run campuses there, and the MetroRail Red Line gives residents a direct, car-free route downtown.
+That combination pulls tech workers and young professionals who prioritize walkability over square footage.
+East Austin draws a partly overlapping crowd through different anchors.
+The Red Line stop at Plaza Saltillo connects renters to downtown and the medical corridor in minutes, the protected bike network along East 6th Street reinforces that access, and the Cherrywood enclave adjacent to it attracts UT grad students and healthcare workers who want urban density without a long commute.

 | Bedrooms | SFR Median Rent |